rahulisaac/draft2fgu/README.md

 If you specify filenames to convert, the output will be in the same directory as the input file, unless you have also specified `--output`.
 If you have specified filenames to convert, the `--input` parameter is ignored.

+If you do not specify any filenames to convert, this will scan the `INPUT` directory for `.dd2vtt` files.
+If `INPUT` is not specified, the current directory will be used.

 Parameters specified on the command-line supercede those in the `config.txt` file described below.